⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 |---|---|---|

-| P/E Ratio (TTM) | 36.29 | The trailing twelve-month price-to-earnings ratio indicates how much investors are willing to pay for each dollar of past earnings. |
+| P/E Ratio (TTM) | 29.70 | The trailing P/E ratio measures a company's current share price relative to its earnings per share over the past 12 months, indicating how much investors are willing to pay for each dollar of past earnings. |

-| Price/Sales (TTM) | 8.62 | The trailing twelve-month price-to-sales ratio compares a company's stock price to its revenue, indicating how much investors are paying for each dollar of sales. |
+| Price/Sales (TTM) | 8.27 | The price-to-sales ratio compares a company’s stock price to its revenue, useful for valuing companies with little or no earnings. |

-| Price/Book (MRQ) | 14.57 | The most recent quarter's price-to-book ratio compares a company's market value to its book value, providing insight into how investors perceive its asset value. |
+| Price/Book (MRQ) | 14.60 | The price-to-book ratio compares a company's market value to its book value, often used to assess whether a stock is undervalued or overvalued relative to its assets. |

-| EV/EBITDA | 28.96 | Enterprise Value to EBITDA is a valuation multiple that compares a company's total value to its earnings before interest, taxes, depreciation, and amortization. |
+| EV/EBITDA | 27.45 | EV/EBITDA measures a company's enterprise value against its earnings before interest, taxes, depreciation, and amortization, offering a debt-inclusive valuation metric. |

-| Return on Equity (TTM) | 0.43 | Return on Equity (TTM) measures the trailing twelve-month net income returned as a percentage of shareholder equity, reflecting how efficiently a company uses shareholder investments to generate profits. |
+| Return on Equity (TTM) | 0.48 | Return on Equity measures the profitability of a company in relation to the equity invested by shareholders, indicating how efficiently a company generates profits from shareholder investments. |